Swift Student Challenge 2026

 Why Asuo?

-Asuo, which means "flowing water" in Akan or Twi, a language from Ghana, was built from that experience.
-It is an offline flood navigation app that uses pre-loaded historical flood data and available weather forecasts to guide users to safety through the safest walking routes, it also locates nearby shelters and includes a slide-to-call SOS button for emergency services.
+Asuo, meaning “flowing water” in Akan/Twi, is an offline flood navigation app that uses preloaded flood data and weather forecasts to guide people to safer walking routes, nearby shelters, and emergency SOS support.

-Asuo, which means "flowing water" in Akan or Twi, a language from Ghana, was built from that experience.
-It is an offline flood navigation app that uses pre-loaded historical flood data and available weather forecasts to guide users to safety through the safest walking routes, it also locates nearby shelters and includes a slide-to-call SOS button for emergency services.
+Asuo, meaning “flowing water” in Akan/Twi, is an offline flood navigation app that uses preloaded flood data and weather forecasts to guide people to safer walking routes, nearby shelters, and emergency SOS support.

 Available on TestFlight